KalkulierbaR/kalkulierbar/backend/docs/FOSC.md

-# Propositional Sequent Calculus
+# First Order Sequent Calculus

-The Propositional Sequent Calculus is a calculus which consists of sequences on which rules can be applied to be solved.
+The First Order Sequent Calculus is a calculus which consists of sequences on which rules can be applied to be solved.
-A Sequence consists of a left and a right side seperated by `|-` and each side there may be multiple propositional formulas seperated by a `,`
+A Sequence consists of a left and a right side seperated by `|-` and each side there may be multiple firstorder formulas seperated by a `,`

 ## Input Format Specification

-PSC can accept one or more Propositional Formulas (seperated by `,`) which it will put automatically on the right side of the sequence to proof validity.
+FOSC can accept one or more FirstOrder Formulas (seperated by `,`) which it will put automatically on the right side of the sequence to proof validity.
-One can also input a whole sequence by using the `|-` symbol which will seperate the propositional Formulas on the left side from the formulas on the right side.
+One can also input a whole sequence by using the `|-` symbol which will seperate the firstorder Formulas on the left side from the formulas on the right side.

 ## State Format Specification